 Here's where new creators get stuck.
 The usual path is cold-DMing brands and hoping — and even when someone says yes, you're exposed: you do the work, send the file, and then chase payment that sometimes never comes.
 Getting ghosted on your first "deal" is the fastest way to quit.

-The fix is to work somewhere the money is handled and brands can find you:
+The fix is to run your deals somewhere the paperwork is handled and you can pitch brands with proof in hand:

-Plug gives every creator a free profile — your getplug.io link with your best work, your rates, a UGC video reel, and a verified track record brands trust.
+Plug Pro gives you a storefront — your getplug.io link with your best work, your rates, a UGC video reel, and a track record brands trust.
 It doubles as the portfolio you just built.
 From there:

-Start by building your free creator profile, see how UGC deals work end to end, and if you're worried your following is too small, read landing brand deals under 10k followers.
+Start by building your storefront, see how UGC deals work end to end, and if you're worried your following is too small, read landing brand deals under 10k followers.
 The work is the only thing standing between you and your first deal — so go make those samples.
+It's free to start for 7 days, no card.